 This Gluten-free Lactation Chocolate Chip Banana Bread is made with ingredients to help support a healthy milk supply.
 I use foods like sprouted rolled oats, which are said to help mama’s supply.
 Plus they are even filled with fiber!
 I also add in a product that I am so passionate about – Majka.

 You have seen me posting about Majka’s products (specifically their bites) over on Instagram a lot over the past couple of months.
 I truly am so impressed with the products they create and seeing how much they have helped my supply makes them such a huge part of my daily eats right now.
 I usually find products like these gimmicky and don’t buy into the whole thing.
 But I can confidently say, these work for me.
 I cannot say they will work for every mama but they’re so worth a try you guys!

-Majka was derived from the Bosnian translation of mother.
-The two founders are so passionate about helping mamas have the best journey during their two breastfeeding.
-They created products to help make this time as easy as possible by having products you can easily incorporate into your life and eats.
+Majka is derived from the Bosnian translation of mother.
+The two founders are so passionate about helping mamas have the best breastfeeding journey.
+They make products to help make this time as easy as possible.
+Plus you can easily incorporate them into your everyday life.

 Today we are talking about their Nourishing Lactation Protein Powder.
-It is made with ingredients to provide the nutrition both the mom and child need.
+It has ingredients to provide the nutrition both the mom and child need.
 And they use ingredients in them that you wouldn’t be getting from many other foods to help support healthy lactation.
 Their powder doesn’t have any whey proteins, synthetics or artificial anything.
 It is also non-gmo, dairy and soy-free.

-Their powder has a mix of their protein blend, lactation blend, greens blend and fruit blend (click here for full ingredients).
+The powder has a mix of their protein blend, lactation blend, greens blend and fruit blend (click here for full ingredients).
 Items like organic barley, fennel seeds and fenugreek seed.
-I have found it very easy to digest and you can bake with it or even blend it up in a smoothie or just mix it into nut milk.
+I find it very easy to digest and you can bake with it or even blend it up in a smoothie or just mix it into nut milk.